Inventua/nucleus-core/Documentation/Setup and Configuration/Installation.md

 > If your database administrator provides a connection string in a different format, you should use the connection string that they provide - the connection strings above are just examples.

-## Using a different File System provider
+## Configure your File System providers
-In Windows and Linux, if you want to use the Azure Blob Storage or Amazon S3 file system provider, you can either add it, so that both the cloud (Azure/S3) storage and Local File System providers are available, or replace the existing setting so that only the Azure Blob Storage or Amazon S3 file system provider is available.
+In Windows and Linux, if you want to use the Azure Blob Storage or Amazon S3 file system provider, you can add it as the only file system provider, or you can add both the cloud (Azure/S3) storage and a Local File System provider, so that you can use both.
 If you are hosting in an Azure App Service, you should not use the Local File System provider.
-You can add additional storage providers after you have set up the site.
+You can add more file system providers after you have set up the site.

+1.  **Automatic Configuration:**\
-> Nucleus version 1.3 includes a file system(s) configuration step in the setup wizard, so you can configure your file system selections without editing configuration files.
+Nucleus version 1.3 includes a file system(s) configuration step in the setup wizard, so you can configure your file system selections without editing configuration files.

-To configure your file system providers:
+2.  **Manual Configuration:**
-1. In your installation folder, edit your environment application configuration file, or create one if it does not exist.
+    * In your installation folder, edit your environment application configuration file, or create one if it does not exist.
 If you are setting up a production environment, the file should be named `appSettings.Production.json`{.file-name}.
 If you are setting up a development environment, name your file `appSettings.Development.json`{.file-name}.
-2. Edit your new file and add a configuration section for your file system provider (to the Nucleus section).
+    * Edit your new file and add a configuration section for your file system provider (to the Nucleus section).
 You can remove or comment out the default ('local') file system provider if you don't want to use local file storage.

 ```json